- Uninstalling from Windows does not remove all files, folders, and registry keys associated with a program.

 - C:\Users\YOUR_USER\AppData\LocalLow (in some cases)

 Within these folders, you'll see directories named after the program or the manufacturer (Adobe, Google, Mozilla, etc.).
-Once you've uninstalled an application and are sure that You don't need it for any other user on the system.You can delete its associated folders to remove old settings, logs, and caches.
+Once you've uninstalled an application and are sure you don't need it for any other user account on the system , you can delete its associated folders to remove old settings, registry entries, and caches.

 Program folders in “Program Files”